delton137/delton137.github.io/_posts/2024-07-01-monthly-review-june-2024.md

 In spring-summer 2024 I tried to start a monthly review on my Substack.
 It was supposed to be analogous to the monthly "[links](https://www.astralcodexten.com/p/links-for-april-2024)" posts on Astral Codex Ten or Keller Scholl's "[Monthly Shorts](https://keller.substack.com/archive)".
 The idea was to review all the blog posts I've published on Substack or [Medium](https://moreisdifferent.medium.com/) along with my top posts from my [LinkedIN](https://www.linkedin.com/in/danielelton/) and [X](https://x.com/moreisdifferent).
 I also wanted to review top stuff I'd read elsewhere.

-I published two montly reviews, but they weren't very popular, and I lost subscribers on both.
+I published two monthly reviews, but they weren't very popular, and I lost subscribers on both.
 So I became disenchanted with the concept.

 This post was supposed to be for June 2024 but it was never published.
 It's archived here for posterity: